nicklockwood/FXParser/README.md

     @property (nonatomic, readonly) id value;

 The value returned after parsing the input.
 This can be either a single value or an array of results.
+The value is calculated lazily and then cached after first access.

+    @property (nonatomic, readonly) NSRange matched;

+The matched range of the input string that was consumed by the parsing process.
+This can be useful if you want to map the result back to the input, such as when performing syntax highlighting.

     @property (nonatomic, readonly) NSRange remaining;

 The remaining range of the input string that was not consumed by the parsing process.
 Note that for an FXParser to succeed, it does not necessarily have to have consumed all of the available input.
-If you wish to treat leftover input as an error, you can either enforce this as a custom rule implemented using a custom FXParserBlock, or just check the result to see if the remaining.length > 0.
+If you wish to treat leftover input as an error, you can either enforce this as a custom rule implemented using a custom FXParserBlock, or just check the result to see if remaining.length > 0.

     @property (nonatomic, readonly) NSArray *children;